coapp/coapp.org/src/dynamic/news/2011-05-10-Shallow-Forking-A-Project.html.md

 ###Becoming a package maintainer
-The first thing is to get yourself added as a CoApp package-maintainer on github no worries, signing up for this isn't a lifelong commitment.
+The first thing is to get yourself added as a CoApp package-maintainer on GitHub no worries, signing up for this isn't a lifelong commitment.
 If you are interested in keeping it moving over the long haul, that's great, but even if you can just do up a few projects and get them checked in, we'll figure out the long term maintenance strategy later.

-In order to get added to the package maintainer group you can send me a message on github (fearthecowboy) or via [email](mailto:garretts@microsoft.com), or heck, even just send me a [tweet](http://twitter.com/home?status=Hey%2C+%40fearthecowboy%21+I%27d+like+to+become+a+%23CoApp+package+maintainer.+My+github+id+is+...).
-All I need is your github account id, and I'll add you to the group.
+In order to get added to the package maintainer group you can send me a message on GitHub (fearthecowboy) or via [email](mailto:garretts@microsoft.com), or heck, even just send me a [tweet](http://twitter.com/home?status=Hey%2C+%40fearthecowboy%21+I%27d+like+to+become+a+%23CoApp+package+maintainer.+My+github+id+is+...).
+All I need is your GitHub account id, and I'll add you to the group.